Skip to main content

 Stearns County, MinnesotaEutrophic

 Cedar Island Lake is on the Minnesota infested-waters list for zebra mussels — boaters should follow clean-drain-dry protocols when moving gear to or from the lake.
-Muskie are on the species list at Cedar Island Lake, alongside the lake's 22 other documented fish.
+Muskie are on the species list at Cedar Island Lake, among the lake's 22 documented fish.
 Public access is available — the lake is on the Minnesota PCA public-access list.
 Monitoring depth is thin here: the LakeGrade rubric is applied to a small number of sample years, and the grade will be revised as more data accumulates.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2024-10-17.
 Grade methodology: LakeGrade methodology.